 otherwise known as the work-energy theorem.

-This means that when work is done on the object, there will be a change in kinetic energy which is also the energy in motion.
-This theorem also means that an object in motion can do work on another object.
+This means that when work is done on the object, there will be a change in kinetic energy, which is also the energy in motion.
+This theorem also means that an object in motion can work on another object.

 When an external force does work on a system, the amount of work will be equal to the change in the kinetic energy of the system.
 Take note that:

-- W = positive (+) The system increases its kinetic energy, and the change will be equal to work done ON the system.
+- W = positive (+) The system increases its kinetic energy, and the change will equal the work done ON the system.

 - W = negative (-) The system decreases its kinetic energy, and the change will be equal to work done BY the system.